Captain America And Iron Man Embrace In Surprising New ‘Avengers: Endgame’ Trailer

 — Collider (@Collider) April 2, 2019

-A grim voiceover from Thanos (Josh Brolin) begins as Tony looks at a photograph of himself alongside the now-deceased Peter Parker (Tom Holland).
+A grim voiceover from Thanos (Josh Brolin) begins, as Tony looks at a photograph of himself alongside the now-deceased Peter Parker (Tom Holland).

 “You cannot live with your own failure,” the Mad Titan says.
 “Where did that bring you?
 Back to me.”

-The first full shot of Thanos appears which marks the first time the character has shown his face in any of the trailers for the film.
-The big bad is sporting his full gold armor which was only seen at the beginning of Infinity War when he was aboard the Asgardian refugee ship.
+The first full shot of Thanos appears, which marks the first time the character has shown his face in any of the trailers for the film.
+The big bad is sporting his full gold armor, which was only seen at the beginning of Infinity War when he was aboard the Asgardian refugee ship.

 "It's always you." #AvengersEndgame pic.twitter.com/4p3zeOeZUd